zotonic/webzmachine/README.md

+This is the zynamo branch of webzmachine.
+It uses statz for statistics gathering.

 **NOTE 1** webzmachine depends on z_logger, which we are in the process of splitting from Zotonic.

 **NOTE 2** this repository is under heavy editing and unstable.